Pop-Osiris/LSPlus/README.md

 The main feature of this mod currently is the custom PV browser menu.
 Default Hotkey is N, but you can change the hotkey to anything you like in settings.

-Currently you need to manually open each PV once so the mod can save the contents of them locally.
-You only need to do this once, after that it should save automatically whenever changes are made and through restarts.
+On first install you must sync your pvs to the mod by clicking the Sync button in the Custom PV menu, or by running /sync-pvs.
+The menu saves automatically whenever changes are made to your player vaults.

 ### Automatically Enter Raffles
 (On by Default) Command /autoraffle enables automatically entering raffles whenever they start.
 Helpful for those cheeky one second raffles and potentially winning something while afking.